Waltzerizm/HolidayAPI/README.md

 [Web Api](https://holidaydb.ew.r.appspot.com/swagger/index.html)

-The application was developed on Windows OS using .NET6.0 framework.
+The application was developed on Windows OS using .NET6.0 ASP.NET Core Web API.

 The Web Api and database is deployed on Google Cloud.